brodock/wordpress-wplistcal/readme.txt

 WPListCal is specialized to provide clean list or table based output for you to style or reparse any way you'd like.
 Other calendar plugins force you to use a gregorian calendar view which may be inappropriate for many applications.

-= Does WPListCal work on WordPress 2.8? =

-WPListCal 1.2.2 and later work on WordPress 2.8

-= When I click settings in the plugins page, I get the error "Cannot load wplc-options." =

-WPListCal 1.2 solves this issue

 = Why do some of my events show N/A for author and create date? =

 Events created before upgrading to version 1.1 did not have those values set, therefore WPListCal marks them as N/A.